qizhenkang/myEnglish/README.md

 I stumbled upon the [Vocabulary.com](https://www.vocabulary.com/), which is a intelligent website to help to improve vocabulary.

+_Vocabulary.com_ combines _the world's smartest dictionary_ with [an adaptive learning game](https://www.vocabulary.com/howitworks/) that will have you mastering new words in no time.

 | Number | Questions Answered[^question] | Words Mastered | Hours Spent | Points Scored |            Date             |
 | :----: | :---------------------------: | :------------: | :---------: | :-----------: | :-------------------------: |
 |   1    |            36 / 50            |       0        |   45 min    |     3300      |  Monday, October 25, 2021   |